-If any of these signs look familiar to you, get in touch with us now for help breaking a stimulant addiction.
+If any of these signs look familiar to you, contact a treatment professional for rehab programs that can help break a stimulant addiction.

 The Dangers of Stimulant Abuse

 Abuse of all types of stimulants can lead to negative consequences.
 The most obvious danger of abusing stimulants is their addictive quality.
 However, there are also consequences that can affect a person’s health in both the short- and long-term.

 Stimulants put individuals who abuse them at risk of cardiac arrest, stroke, cardiac arrhythmia, and other consequences.
 Abusing stimulants to enhance athletic performance is particularly dangerous because stimulants increase blood pressure.
 The combination of physical exertion and stimulants can lead to cardiac arrest or stroke.
 Several athletes have died due to stimulant abuse.